 Importantly, it’s still comfortable to wear when you are actually out on the trail, and it’s pretty much got everything you would want from a standard trekking pack.
 The adjustable back system and top/side tension straps help you get a good fit and there is plenty of padding on the hip and shoulder straps, so comfort is not an issue.
 It has an interior and exterior lid pocket, plus hip pockets for those little essentials you need close by.
 The floating lid also means load capacity can be extended.

 Multiple haul loops make it easy to throw around when you need to and there are also two front zips which give you access to the main compartment, plus one for the separate bottom compartment.
 Wand pockets are ideal for water bottles or fuel canisters and the side compression straps are just long enough to allow for a tent or roll mat to slide down there.
 The Kulu feels tough and durable, yet at 2kg it’s one of the lightest on test.
 For £150, This is a really impressive pack for anyone in need of a pack for both travel and hiking.

-In a line: Another impressive and innovative pack from Lowe Alpine.
+In a line: The Lowe Alpine Kulu 65:75 is another impressive and innovative pack from one of our favourite brands.
 Best budget buy.

 Gregory Paragon 68

 The Gregory Paragon 68 is a pack with a lot of bells and whistles, but are they actually useful?
 Well, let’s start with the basics.
 The pack has all of the usual features you would expect on an expedition rucksack, including hip belt pockets, two external lid pockets, very large wand pockets for water/gas storage, hiking pole storage loops and compression straps on both sides.
 All do their job well.